steveyiyo/blog.steveyi.net/content/en/posts/indesign-import-excel.md

 ![](https://i.imgur.com/IVb53xR.jpg)

-## Export as PDF Format
+## Output PDF format

-After confirming that everything is correct, export these documents in PDF format.
+After confirming that there are no errors, we can export these documents in PDF format!

-Click "Adobe PDF Presets" in the "File" menu, select "[High Quality Print]", and then save the document where you want it.
+Click "Adobe PDF Presets" in "File", select "[High Quality Print]", and then save the document to the desired location.

 ![](https://i.imgur.com/2F1E7By.jpg)

-## Indesign Displays Gibberish When Importing CSV Data
+## Indesign displays garbled characters when importing CSV data

 This problem is mainly caused by the encoding of the CSV file.
-If you are a macOS user, you can use the following commands to check and correct it.
+If you are a macOS user, you can use the following command to check and correct it.

 ```bash
 # Check encoding